-Bar rier Desired outcome.
-How it will be measured.
-Actions Timescales (include milestones) Person responsible.
-Monitoring and evaluation Amount of funding to be spent 3 & 4 Pastoral provision to be made available to all pupils designed to: support the rebuilding of friendships and social engagement. address and equip pupils to respond to issues linked to coronavirus. support pupils with approaches to improve their physical and mental wellbeing.
+Barrier Desired outcome.
+Actions Timescales (include Monitoring and Amount of funding to How it will be milestones) evaluation be spent measured.
+Person responsible.
+3 & 4 Pastoral provision to be made available to all pupils designed to: support the rebuilding of friendships and social engagement. address and equip pupils to respond to issues linked to coronavirus. support pupils with approaches to improve their physical and mental wellbeing.
 Pastoral support available quickly to respond to emerging needs. (record of interventions, record of training) 6 days supply cover to enable SC as SENCO or class teacher to carry out work linked directly to the provision of pastoral support (allocation of 3 days per school).
-Sept/Oct 2022 - Children return to school.
+Sept/Oct 2023 - Children return to school.
 Any immediate issues/worries/concerns dealt with in a timely manner.
-Dec 2022 - Review of pupil wellbeing via discussion, analysis of observations and feedback from interventions. (all staff) June/July 2023 - Further review of progress.
+Dec 2023 - Review of pupil wellbeing via discussion, analysis of observations and feedback from interventions. (all staff) June/July 2024 - Further review of progress.
 H.T & Governors to evaluate through; Reports from H.T.
 6 days supply cover to enable SC as SENCO or class teacher to carry out work linked directly to the provision of pastoral support (allocation of 3 days per school). £195 x 6 = £1170 split between both schools = £585